Arty Party Limited

 - Listings from venues where our work is shown.

-During the year 2016-17 we increased focused marketing due to the realisation of the Four Solos in the Wild project.
+During the year 2017 – 18 we continued to market our Four Solos in the Wild exhibition and films.
 This involved:

-- A higher level of collaboration with community and arts organisations in the areas where we are showing work;
+- Collaboration with community and arts organisations in the areas where we are showing work;

-- A greater online presence, sharing streaming of the work on sites which have a high number of hits and a strong interest in the arts;
+- Online presence, sharing streaming of the work on sites which have a high number of hits and a strong interest in the arts;

-- A greater number of well publicised opening events to launch each exhibition;
+- Well publicised opening events to launch each exhibition;

 - Using the power of high quality and surprising images to create a buzz about the project in all forms of media;

-- Continuous communication between our project evaluator, project manager and the touring venues.
+- Communication between our project evaluator, project manager and the touring venues.